bluehalo/broad-hammer/google-form/README.md

 - Responses are parsed based on the question name
   You may add descriptions to assist the users, but changes to the questions will require code refactoring
-- Due to size limitations, submissions with more than 8 cohorts will require manual review
+- Due to Google Form limitations, submissions with more than 8 cohorts will require manual review
-- After workspace creation, data wrangler should clone the workspace and manually review the information
 - The form requires submitters to have access to the GCP project through IAM roles or they will not be able to create workspaces